romaninsh/dorm/docs/src/10-references.md

 ```

 Imagine all the other things you could do.
 Yet once again,
-DORM has more surprises for you.
+Vantage has more surprises for you.

 We have learned about expressions before, right?
 Well, expressions
 can be built from subqueries.